dustinpfister/blog_posts/_posts/threejs-buffer-geometry-index.md

 ## The Index property of buffer geometry and what to know first

 The index property if an advanced topic in threejs that hs to do with how to go about reusing points that are defined I the position attribute of a buffer geometry.
 It should go without saying then that this is not a [good starting point for people that are new to threejs](/2018/04/04/threejs-getting-started/), let alone JavaScript in general.
 I am the assuming that you know a thing or two about the basics of setting up a threejs project, as well a various other things that have to do with client side web development.
 I will not be getting into every little detail that you should know before hand at this point, but I do like to use these opening sections to write about a few things you might want to read up more on before continuing to read the rest of this post.

+### Read More on Buffer geometry in general

+The index property if just one little feature of a buffer geometry object in threejs.
+There is a great deal more to be aware of when it comes to buffer geometry, so you might want to check out my [main post on buffer geometry in general](/2021/04/22/threejs-buffer-geometry/).

 ### Source Code is up on Github